zlib-ng/minizip-ng/README.md

 + Zip/unzip of central directory to reduce size.
 + Ability to generate and verify CMS signature for each entry.
 + Recover the central directory if it is corrupt or missing.
-+ Example minizip command line tool.
++ Example minizip and minigzip command line tools.

 ## Build